sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 1. Define entirely separate worker components for each logger type: worker-file, worker-stdout, etc
 2. Conditionally compile our worker or logger libraries with different implementations depending on the desired configuration.

 The first bullet is hitting the problem with a hammer - introduce tons of duplication and maintain tightly coupled interfaces.
 This makes the project much more expensive to maintain and less scalable.
 The second option is even worse - we've made it impossible to instantiate multiple types of loggers in a single translation unit.
-Its my opinion that conditional compilation is nearly always a code smell and should be avoided at all costs - a topic for another time.
+It's my opinion that conditional compilation is nearly always a code smell and should be avoided at all costs - a topic for another time.
+In short, both alternatives reduce flexibility and maintainability compared to dependency inversion.

 ## Conclusion